tjmareng/react-express-startup/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Clone the project, change into the directory and install the dependencies.
+Clone the project, change into the directory, and install the dependencies:

 ```
 git clone https://github.com/tjmareng/react-express-startup.git